Muad-Ahmed/feature-voting-platform/README.md

 The platform solves the common problem of unclear development priorities by converting user feedback into measurable, actionable data.
 It is ideal for SaaS applications, open-source projects, internal product teams, and communities seeking public-driven prioritization.

 ---

+## Core Concepts

+- **Feature / Proposal:** A user-submitted idea for improvement or a new capability.
+- **Vote:** A support action registered by users to rank proposals by importance.
+- **Comment:** A message attached to a proposal to enable discussions.
+- **Priority:** The system's method of ranking features based on votes, activity, creation date, or custom logic.
+- **Boards / Projects:** Groupings of related features under a product or module.
+- **Roles:** Administrator, Moderator, Contributor, or general user roles with different permissions.
+- **Activity Log:** An audit trail of actions such as submissions, votes, updates, and status changes.

+---